 - Six to seven days: A week typically marks the end of acute withdrawal for most users.
 During this period, most of the symptoms, such as nausea and muscle aches, begin to wane.
 The person generally starts to return to feeling normal, though they might feel weak and exhausted.

-Drug Detox
+Heroin Detox

-Drug and alcohol detox involves detailed and structured care that is planned after a thorough assessment of the user, looking at their medical and psychiatric history in full.
+Heroin detox involves detailed and structured care that is planned after a thorough assessment of the user, looking at their medical and psychiatric history in full.
 Heroin withdrawal symptoms can be quite painful and difficult to manage alone at home.
 With medical supervision, the person can be given drugs that help with the symptoms.
 This makes it easier to make it through the peak period and avoid relapsing.

 Most users also take heroin alongside other drugs.
-At times, attempting to withdraw from these substances can be fatal [2].
+At times, attempting to withdraw from these substances can be fatal.
 It is hard to know how a person’s body will react to the detox process, so it is safer to have trained medical personnel in charge to handle any problems that may arise.

 Medications Commonly Used to Treat Heroin Withdrawal

-A medically supervised withdrawal approach will generally use medication assisted treatment for OUD.
+A medically supervised withdrawal approach will generally use medication-assisted treatment for OUD.
 Methadone and buprenorphine are commonly used medications which alleviate the painful withdrawal symptoms and cravings.
-Methadone and buprenorphine bind to the same brain receptors that heroin does thereby causing the body not to need heroin as much.
+Methadone and buprenorphine bind to the same brain receptors that heroin does, thereby causing the body not to need heroin as much.
 These medications are also generally used to treat opioid use disorder.

 There are several emotional withdrawal symptoms related to heroin.
 Depression, panic attacks, and anxiety are especially prevalent among people with an underlying disorder or a history of mental illness.
 When one stops using heroin, their dopamine levels dip, causing a crash of emotions.
 This makes it hard for the person to experience pleasure even when doing things they loved before.
 This significantly increases the risk of attempting suicide.
-Receiving support in recovery from a supportive surrounding environment with people who are familiar with the mental effects of withdrawal, will make it much easier for the person to get through the process.
+Receiving support in recovery from a supportive environment with people who are familiar with the mental effects of withdrawal, will make it much easier for the person to get through the process successfully.

 Heroin Withdrawal Treatment at Avenues Recovery

 Heroin is a powerful drug that is highly addictive.
 Recovering from heroin addiction is a challenge for most people because of the many heroin withdrawal symptoms, which can be quite severe due to the drug’s impact on the central nervous system.
-Although recovery is a long journey, detoxing is made easier when one is under medical supervision.
-Avenues Recovery professionals are skilled at helping clients with heroin withdrawal and teaching them how to move on to live fulfilling lives in sobriety.
-We provide a variety of treatment programs to help you get back to your best self.
-Reach out today if you are struggling with a heroin addiction, help is available!
+Although recovery is a long journey, detoxing is much easier when one is under medical supervision.